Saccharine (film): Production

 The film is from writer-director Natalie Erika James.
 It is produced by Anna McLeish and Sarah Shaw of Carver Films.
-Production also comes from Thrum Films and investment came from Screen Australia, XYZ and Stan, in association with VicScreen.
+Production also comes from Thrum Films and investment came from Screen Australia, XYZ Films and Stan, in association with VicScreen.
 Co-producer is Ben Morgan.

 The cast is led by Midori Francis, Madeleine Madden and Danielle Macdonald.

 Principal photography took place across Melbourne, including at Docklands Studios Melbourne and La Trobe University, Brunswick and Beaumaris.
 Filming was completed in December 2024.